akaliutau/spring-boot2-react/readme.md

 About
 ==================

-This is a simple Spring Boot based web service with responsive UI built on the top of React.
+This is a simple Spring Boot project designed as a web service with responsive UI built on the top of React.

 DB configuration
 ==================

-In the case of PostgreSQL as the main database of service create a database diarydb first:
+In the case of PostgresSQL as the main database of service create a database journaldb first:

 ```
 psql -U postgres
-create database diarydb
+create database journaldb
 ```

 List all databases to see a newly created database on the list: